WildernessLabs/Documentation/docs/Hardware/Tutorials/Electronics/Part7/MOSFET_Basics/index.md

 ## MOSFET

+MOSFETs are the most common type of transistors in use today.

 Two types:

+* **Enhancement** - Comes in N-channel and P-channel types.
+N-channel MOSFETs are the ones you'll use most often.
 * **Depletion** - Current flows by default.
 Applying a negative voltage causes the current flow to stop.
-* **Enhancement** - Comes in N-channel and P-channel types.
-N-channel MOSFETs are the ones you'll use most often.

 ### Parts